DecLearn/declearn/examples/flamby/readme.md

-For something closer to real life implementation, i.e. to run the examples from different terminals or machines, you can draw inspiration from the dedicated section in [the MNIST example](../mnist/readme.md) which mainly uses the same scripts as here.
+For something closer to real life implementation, i.e. to run the examples from different terminals or machines, you can draw inspiration from the dedicated section in [the heart-uci example](../heart-uci/readme.md) which mainly uses the same scripts as here.
 For details on scripts usage, you can use the command `python [SCRIPT_NAME].py --help`.